Instanton: 4d supersymmetric gauge theories

 In N = 1 supersymmetric gauge theories instantons can modify the superpotential, sometimes lifting all of the vacua.
 In 1984, Ian Affleck, Michael Dine and Nathan Seiberg calculated the instanton corrections to the superpotential in their paper Dynamical Supersymmetry Breaking in Supersymmetric QCD.
 More precisely, they were only able to perform the calculation when the theory contains one less flavor of chiral matter than the number of colors in the special unitary gauge group, because in the presence of fewer flavors an unbroken nonabelian gauge symmetry leads to an infrared divergence and in the case of more flavors the contribution is equal to zero.
 For this special choice of chiral matter, the vacuum expectation values of the matter scalar fields can be chosen to completely break the gauge symmetry at weak coupling, allowing a reliable semi-classical saddle point calculation to proceed.
 By then considering perturbations by various mass terms they were able to calculate the superpotential in the presence of arbitrary numbers of colors and flavors, valid even when the theory is no longer weakly coupled.

 In N = 2 supersymmetric gauge theories the superpotential receives no quantum corrections.
 However the correction to the metric of the moduli space of vacua from instantons was calculated in a series of papers.
 First, the one instanton correction was calculated by Nathan Seiberg in Supersymmetry and Nonperturbative beta Functions.
 The full set of corrections for SU(2) Yang–Mills theory was calculated by Nathan Seiberg and Edward Witten in " Electric – magnetic duality, monopole condensation, and confinement in N=2 supersymmetric Yang–Mills theory," in the process creating a subject that is today known as Seiberg–Witten theory.
 They extended their calculation to SU(2) gauge theories with fundamental matter in Monopoles, duality and chiral symmetry breaking in N=2 supersymmetric QCD.
 These results were later extended for various gauge groups and matter contents, and the direct gauge theory derivation was also obtained in most cases.
 For gauge theories with gauge group U(N) the Seiberg–Witten geometry has been derived from gauge theory using Nekrasov partition functions in 2003 by Nikita Nekrasov and Andrei Okounkov and independently by Hiraku Nakajima and Kota Yoshioka.

 In N = 4 supersymmetric gauge theories the instantons do not lead to quantum corrections for the metric on the moduli space of vacua.

+Explicit solutions on R4

+An ansatz provided by Corrigan and Fairlie provides a solution to the anti-self dual Yang–Mills equations with gauge group SU(2) from any harmonic function on $\mathbb{R}^4$.
+The ansatz gives explicit expressions for the gauge field and can be used to construct solutions with arbitrarily large instanton number.